 What's New at the Ranchers Stewardship Alliance?

-Spring is returning to the northern prairies: we're calving, lambing, and smiling to hear again the calls of summer birds like meadowlarks and curlews.
-We give thanks for our loved ones and our work as the full-time caretakers of this grassland we call home.
-At the Ranchers Stewardship Alliance, we feed the world, preserve our prairie neighborhood, and nurture the next generation: This is prairie conservation, done right!
+It's autumn on the prairie, and the endless tawny grassland teems with wildlife as well as with our livestock.
+We give thanks for our loved ones and our work as the full-time caretakers of this wildland we call home.
+At the Ranchers Stewardship Alliance, we feed the world, preserve our prairie neighborhood, and nurture the next generation: This is conservation, done right!

 The mission of the Ranchers Stewardship

 Alliance is to promote the ecological, social and economic conditions

 that will sustain the biodiversity and integrity of America’s northern

 private and public cooperation in a working landscape stewarded

 by profitable family ranches and thriving rural communities.
 We